+Client Code of Pseudonym: ------------------------------ --

-Client Code Pseudonym Date of Birth: Age: Sex: Referral Information (eg details of referring person or agency and circumstances of referral) Presenting Problem (as described by client.
-Include collateral information where possible) History of Presenting Problem (including date of onset, development and course of the difficulty.
-Contextual factors related to relief or exacerbation) Other informatio n useful to c onvey the life situation evious problems as descri may be personality, in Include previous exper terpersona I relations, cognitive helping professions where relevant.)
+Date of Birth: Age: Sex: ------------------- ------ ------ --

+Referral Information (eg details of referring person or agency and circumstances of referral)

+Presenting Problem (as described by client.
+Include collateral information where possible)

+History of Presenting Problem (including date of onset, development and course of the difficulty.
+Contextual factors related to relief or exacerbation)

+Previous Psychological / Emotional History (Include previous problems as described by client and their history.
+Other information useful to convey the life situation may be personality, interpersonal relations, cognitive functioning, and optimum previous functioning of the client.
+Include previous experience with human services and helping professions where relevant.)

-Family System (include relevant social, psychiatric and medical history of family members and inter-relationships with client) Current Support Adjustment (living arrangements, social support network etc) Personal History (collect relevant history of personal development, education, occupation and relationships history.
+Family System (include relevant social, psychiatric and medical history of family members and inter-relationships with client)

+Current Support Adjustment (living arrangements, social support network etc)

+Personal History (collect relevant history of personal development, education, occupation and relationships history.
 This may then be related to levels of current functioning for your client.)

-Assessment of Current Functioning Consider beliefs functioning including as many of the realms; physical, psychological, social and, spiritual, Make Consider holistic functioning including as many of the realms: physical, psychological, social and spiritual.
+Assessment of Current Functioning

+Consider holistic functioning including as many of the realms: physical, psychological, social and spiritual.
 Make a summary of observations of all aspects of a client's mental and physical state.
 Integrate this information from a variety of sources if possible.
 Also, include current medical and alcohol and drug status and any other relevant health information.